 Transport and logistics services connecting different actors on the lunar surface that may require the storage, exchange, and transport of resources, goods as well as mobility services for humans.

-Habitats protecting humans from the harsh conditions in space, such as large temperature differences, lack of oxygen, impacts, or radiation, to support the long term presence of humans on the Moon.
+Habitation protecting humans from the harsh conditions in space, such as large temperature differences, lack of oxygen, impacts, radiation, or dust, to support the long term presence of humans on the Moon.

 Food & Waste Management